mascah/cookiecutter-turbo-django/docs/0-introduction/ui-architecture-philosophy.rst

 The Core Principle
 ------------------

 Not every page needs React.
-Not every page can get by with server-rendered HTML.
+Not every page can get by with server rendered HTML.
 The key is matching your UI approach to the actual requirements:

 - **Prototyping and simple pages**: Django templates with Tailwind CSS and optional Alpine.js
 - **Highly interactive applications**: Vite-based SPAs (React, Vue) integrated via django-vite